 You must tell the Home Office about the change within 10 working days to ensure ongoing compliance with the sponsor licence regulations.
 Tell us as soon as you can about changes to a Tier 2 migrant’s role (such as a change of job duties, work location, salary).
 We will assess them before they come into effect, and tell you what you need to do.

 Depending on the nature of the change you may also need to make a new Tier 2 application, and seek approval from the Home Office for the changes to the role to come into effect.

-Currently, if you are sponsored under the Tier 2 General route or arrived in the UK under the Tier 2 Route, you may be eligible to settle in the UK on completion of 5 consecutive years in approved employment.
+Currently, if you are sponsored under the UK skilled worker visa route or arrived in the UK under the Tier 2 Route, you may be eligible to settle in the UK on completion of 5 consecutive years in approved employment.
 You will, however, need the support of your current sponsor to provide the documents you need to file a successful application to reside in the UK permanently.
-However, Tier 2 ICT holder is not eligible to apply ILR.
+However, Intra-company visa holder is not eligible to apply ILR.

 You must limit your absences from the UK to no more than 180 days in any 12 month period.

 There is a minimum salary requirement of £35,000 per year set for those Tier 2 workers applying for settlement after 6 April 2016.
 After 6 April 2018 a minimum salary requirement of £35,500 per year will apply.

 You can find out more about settling in the UK on our page Indefinite Leave to Remain.